Stefwiegman/OpenSource-CDS/README.md

 ## Setup

 This chapter takes you from a fresh clone to all three TopBar status pills (`Motors / Moku / Camera`) turning green.
-For operating the instrument afterwards (calibration, measuring, analysis) see the [use guide](docs/OpenSource_CDS_User_Guide.pdf).
+For aligning and calibrating the instrument afterwards (optical alignment, laser calibration, finding I0, calibration sweep) see the [use guide](docs/OpenSource_CDS_User_Guide.pdf).

 ### 1. Clone and create a Python environment